Twin Cities Restaurant Guide

 House made pasta.
 No wonder there’s always a decent wait.
 Here’s what I order: seasonal house salad, penne rosa al rosmarino, and tiramisu with house made mascarpone.

 Fine southern dining.
+Don’t miss their St Paul location!
 Here’s what I order: 2 piece all white chicken, mac + cheese or white cheddar grits, collard greens, and biscuits + sorghum butter.

 Swanky Italian food.
 You might want to claim a reservation first.
 Here’s what I order: cauliflower gnocchi.